mewbak/evdev/examples/simple/README.md

 ## Simple

-This program demonstrates how to set up a minimal `evdev` application.
+This program demonstrates how to set up a `evdev` application.
+It opens a device and queries numerous parameters for it.

 ### Usage